Shaun-Finnegan/Shaun-Finnegan-portfolio-Milestone-Project-1/README.md

       2. To run this project on your machine you should:

-          * Go to the roject repository https://github.com/Shaun-Finnegan/Shaun-Finnegan-portfolio-Milestone-Project-1
+          * Go to the project repository https://github.com/Shaun-Finnegan/Shaun-Finnegan-portfolio-Milestone-Project-1

           * Click on the code button and download the .zip file